nasa-fornax/fornax-documentation/documentation/change-controlled-documents/user-resource-allotments-and-costs.md

 # Fornax User Resource Allotments and Costs

-V.1.1  January 26, 2026
+V.1.3  July 17, 2026

 Upon your first login to the Fornax Science Console you will have:

-**1000 credits** for spending on cloud resources (compute, storage, and egress); this is renewed yearly, at the beginning of the fiscal year (Oct.
+* **1000 credits** for spending on cloud resources (compute, storage, and egress); this is renewed yearly, at the beginning of the fiscal year (Oct.
 1).
 If you need more credits before the renewal date, contact the [Fornax Helpdesk](https://docs.fornax.sciencecloud.nasa.gov/fornax-community-forum/#helpdesk).

-**A 200 GB ceiling** to the private storage available in your Home Directory; if your work requires more, please contact the [Fornax Helpdesk](https://docs.fornax.sciencecloud.nasa.gov/fornax-community-forum/#helpdesk).
+* **A 200 GB ceiling** to the private storage available in your Home Directory; if your work requires more, please see the options below or contact the [Fornax Helpdesk](https://docs.fornax.sciencecloud.nasa.gov/fornax-community-forum/#helpdesk).

-**Access to additional, private S3 storage**, mounted as “s3-storage” under your Home Directory, for a cheaper storage option (see table, below)
+* **Access to additional, private S3 storage**, mounted as “s3-storage” under your Home Directory, for a cheaper storage option (see table, below)
+* **Additional /scratch storage** space that can be expanded to temporarily house very large datasets for software that expects data mounted as a traditional file system.
+See [Data Storage](https://docs.fornax.sciencecloud.nasa.gov/data-storage/) in the Fornax docs for more details

 The [Fornax Science Console Dashboard](https://docs.fornax.sciencecloud.nasa.gov/dashboard/) will help you keep track of what you have spent.

-**For more information**, see: [Fornax Resources and Best Practices](https://docs.fornax.sciencecloud.nasa.gov/intro-forsc/#intro-best-practices) in the Fornax docs
+**For more information**, see: [Compute and Storage](https://docs.fornax.sciencecloud.nasa.gov/intro-forsc/#intro-best-practices) in the Fornax docs

 **Typical usage costs**, for reference: